 As early as the mid 1970s, Washington County officials expressed an interest in planning and the need for a Comprehensive Plan.
-The County's first Comprehensive Development Plan was adopted in 1978 and revised in 1986.
-The County's second Plan was adopted in 2002 and revised in 2007.
+The county's first Comprehensive Development Plan was adopted in 1978 and revised in 1986.
+The county's second Plan was adopted in 2002 and revised in 2007.
 This document represents the third Comprehensive Plan, an enhancement and expansion of the work done on earlier plans.
-As with the 1978 and 2002 Comprehensive Plans, the good long range planning does not end with the adoption of this Comprehensive Plan, but will continue as the County undertakes revision of the zoning and subdivision ordinances to implement the recommendations of the Comprehensive Plan.
+As with the 1978 and 2002 Comprehensive Plans, good long range planning does not end with the adoption of this document.
+Work will continue as the county undertakes revisions to the Zoning and Subdivision regulations with the purpose of implementing the recommendations of the Comprehensive Plan.
 This document was prepared as an update to Washington County's previous comprehensive plan adopted in 2002.